 The student should to meet with each potential Committee member and confirm his/her willingness to serve on the Dissertation Committee.
 Committee members work with students to establish the rationale for the project, refine the scope and ensure feasibility of the dissertation research project.
-Students should work with their Committee members as methods and content experts in reviewing drafts of the dissertation proposal chapters.
+Students should work with their committee members as methods and content experts in reviewing drafts of the dissertation proposal chapters.

 To have the Dissertation Committee officially appointed, the student must complete (obtain necessary signatures) and submit the "Appointment of Doctoral Dissertation Committee or DNP Scholarly Project Committee" form.
-The newest versions of forms are at the Graduate School's website: http://graduateschool.uncc.edu/current-students/forms.
+The newest versions of forms are at the Graduate School's website.